anton2026gamca/DIYGameConsole/README.md

 I wanted to make a game console like the nintendo switch or something like that so i needed a built in controller.
 I ordered some [buttons](https://amzn.eu/d/3mklatI), some joysticks and an 5V arduino pro micro since it has the atmega32u4 chip (apparently you can make keyboards/gamepads easy with this chip).
 Firstly i made it on a breadboard but when i saw that it worked, i ordered some [perfboards](https://amzn.eu/d/5Spa3rH) and soldered the components to it
-It turned out pretty well, though in the future i will design a custom pcb for the gamepad.
+It turned out pretty well, though in the future i will design a custom pcb for the gamepad. (source code)[https://github.com/anton2026gamca/DIYGameConsole/tree/main/Gamepad]
 ![20250125_104146](https://github.com/user-attachments/assets/ffa881f9-7f4e-4f9e-96d8-b4a8121690f5)

 ## 5. Software